wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 In this model, relayers either listen directly to the Guardian Network via a spy (called **Spy Relaying**), or will simply provide a REST endpoint to accept a VAA which should be relayed (called **REST Relaying**).
 Once a relayer has the VAA, it simply performs any necessary off-chain calculations and submits the VAA to the required destination.

 An important consideration when developing a specialized relayer is that the relayer is still considered untrusted.
-VAAs are public and can be submitted by anyone, so the off-chain relayer should not do any computation which is considered "trusted."
-However, doing things like deterministic data transforms, waiting for gas prices to drop, or various forms of 'batching' can be very useful cost-reduction strategies that do not impact security.
+VAAs are public and can be submitted by anyone, so developers should not rely on off-chain relayers to perform any computation which is considered "trusted."
+However, things that do not impact security like deterministic data transforms, waiting for gas prices to drop, or various forms of 'batching' can be very useful cost-reduction strategies.

 Specialized Relayers have the following advantages: